aaron-lebo/aaron-lebo.github.io/_posts/2018-04-03-a-webgl-renderer.md

 ---
 layout: post
-title: A WebGL renderer in 300 lines of Javascript (and parts of 8 others in 5 different languages)
+title: A WebGL renderer in 300 lines of Javascript
 ---

 Hey there.